drunkleen/leenfetch/leenfetch.1.md

 ```

 ## DESCRIPTION
 **leenfetch** is a modern, fast, and highly configurable system information tool written in Rust.
 It displays system information alongside a distribution logo or custom ASCII art, similar to Neofetch, and is designed for both terminal enthusiasts and new users.
+It can also fetch data from remote hosts over SSH and render it locally in pretty or JSON form.

 Configuration lives in a single JSON-with-comments file (`config.jsonc`), with inline explanations for every option.